 How to Install Splunk Log Analyzer on Ubuntu Linux

 Splunk is a well-known log analyzer that makes sense out of vast data from servers, networking devices and more.
 It supports most of today’s operating systems and networking devices.
 The user needs to download the Splunk Installer and run specific commands to install it on Ubuntu systems.
-Upon installation, Splunk needs to be enabled for startup and a password setup for the web portal access.
+Upon installation, Splunk needs to be enabled for…

-Splunk software is a popular log analyzer that you can deploy in your environment to gain insights and help you simplify logs data from servers, networking devices, and others so you can make sense of them.
+Splunk software is a popular log analyzer that you can deploy in your environment to gain insights and help you simplify log data from servers, networking devices, and others so you can make sense of them.

 For more about Splunk, please check its homepage.